 In Jungian psychology, archetypes can help explain the existence of snake and spider phobias in people living in urban environments where they would have never encountered dangerous creatures.
 In fact, in the UK, electricity is a far greater danger and accounts for many injuries and fatalities, with electric ovens being the leading cause of these, accounting for almost 700 deaths and serious injuries each year (2015/2016 figures).
 However, electrophobia is much less common – despite the threat being far more real in countries like the UK, whereas few as 12 people have died from snake bites in the last century and there have been no recorded spider related deaths.

 So what are the 5 most common phobias?

 Arachnophobia is the most common phobia – sometimes even a picture can induce feelings of panic.
 And lots of people who aren’t phobic as such still avoid spiders if they can.

-People with arachnophobia tend to feel very uneasy in settings which could harbor spiders or have visible signs of their presence, such as webs.
+People with arachnophobia tend to feel very uneasy in settings which could harbour spiders or have visible signs of their presence, such as webs.
 This can make Summer a difficult time of year, because they may not feel comfortable sitting in the garden or taking a walk in the countryside.

-2) Opidiophobia – fear of snakes
+2) Ophidiophobia – fear of snakes

 This perhaps has its roots in culture and evolution – many snakes are poisonous so avoiding them was an essential survival tactic.
 Luckily in the UK, there is less likelihood of encountering one.
 The only venomous snakes in the UK are adders and their numbers are in decline.
-Moreover they are actually very timid and only bite as a last resort.
+Moreover, they are actually very timid and only bite as a last resort.